-- 4. strategies are developed to ensure regular attendance at school. - 2. must ensure that school staff are provided with information on attendance requirements and their obligation to monitor and promote regular attendance at school. - 3. must ensure that any matter relating to school attendance where safety, welfare or wellbeing concerns arise for a student: - 1. consideration is given to the requirements of the Protecting and Supporting Children and Young People Policy - 2. all required reports are made to the Community Services Child Protection Helpline or contact made with the Child Wellbeing unit (as required by the Mandatory Reporter Guide). - 4. have the authority to: - 1. grant sick leave to students whose absences are satisfactorily explained as being due to illness - 2. accept other explanations for absence and record the absence as 'L' - 3. decline to accept an explanation for absence and record the absence as unjustified - 4. grant an exemption from school attendance for periods totaling up to 100 days in a 12-month period for any one student provided certain conditions are met (see the Exemption from School Procedures) - 5. grant part-day exemptions from school for periods totaling up to 100 days in a 12-month period (see the Exemption from School Procedures) - 6. grant exemption from enrolment for students who have completed Year 9 and have the required approval to complete their education in special circumstances through an apprenticeship or traineeship (see the Exemption from School Procedures).
+- strategies are developed to ensure regular attendance at school. - 4.2.7 must ensure that school staff are provided with information on attendance requirements and their obligation to monitor and promote regular attendance at school. - 4.2.8 must ensure that any matter relating to school attendance where safety, welfare or wellbeing concerns arise for a student: - consideration is given to the requirements of the Protecting and Supporting Children and Young People Policy - all required reports are made to the Community Services Child Protection Helpline or contact made with the Child Wellbeing unit (as required by the Mandatory Reporter Guide). - 4.2.9 have the authority to: - grant sick leave to students whose absences are satisfactorily explained as being due to illness - accept other explanations for absence and record the absence as 'L' - decline to accept an explanation for absence and record the absence as unjustified - grant an exemption from school attendance for periods totaling up to 100 days in a 12-month period for any one student provided certain conditions are met (see the Exemption from School Procedures) - grant part-day exemptions from school for periods totaling up to 100 days in a 12-month period (see the Exemption from School - Procedures) - grant exemption from enrolment for students who have completed Year 9 and have the required approval to complete their education in special circumstances through an apprenticeship or traineeship (see the Exemption from School Procedures). - 4.2.10 with support from attendance officers (home school liaison officers and Aboriginal student liaison officers), monitor the regular attendance of students and develop and implement strategies to support students with identified attendance issues.

-3. Directors, Educational Leadership
+4.3 Directors, Educational Leadership

-- 1. have the delegated authority to grant exemptions from attendance at school under Section 25 of the Education Act (1990) totaling up to 100 days in a 12-month period. - 2. support schools to maintain accurate records of student attendance in a form approved by the Minister. - 3. approve the participation of a student in an alternative school-based program, leading to full-time attendance, prior to part-day exemption from attendance at school being granted by the school principal (see the Exemption from School Procedures).
+- 4.3.1 have the delegated authority to grant exemptions from attendance at school under Section 25 of the Education Act (1990) totaling up to 100 days in a 12-month period. - 4.3.2 support schools to maintain accurate records of student attendance in a form approved by the Minister. - 4.3.3 approve the participation of a student in an alternative school-based program, leading to full-time attendance, prior to part-day exemption from attendance at school being granted by the school principal (see the Exemption from School Procedures).

-4. Executive Directors, School Performance
+4.4 Executive Directors, School Performance

-- 1. have the delegated authority to grant exemptions from attendance at school under Section 25 of the Education Act (1990) totaling more than 100 days in a 12-month period. - 2. have the delegated authority to grant exemptions from enrolment at school under Section 25 of the Education Act (1990), provided certain conditions are met. - 5.
-Director, Child Protection Services - 1. has the delegated authority to grant exemptions from school attendance for any period of time, for students wishing to participate in employment in the entertainment industry or participation in elite arts or sporting events.
+- 4.4.1 have the delegated authority to grant exemptions from attendance at school under Section 25 of the Education Act (1990) totaling more than 100 days in a 12-month period. - 4.4.2 have the delegated authority to grant exemptions from enrolment at school under Section 25 of the Education Act (1990), provided certain conditions are met.

+4.5 Director, Child Protection Services

+4.5.1 has the delegated authority to grant exemptions from school attendance for any period of time, for students wishing to participate in employment in the entertainment industry or participation in elite arts or sporting events.
 Principals are also able to consider applications for exemption in these circumstances.
 Principals should contact the Director, Child Protection Services if advice is needed on compliance with employment regulation of the Children's Guardian or exemption is sought for participation in a large-scale production.